European Film Award winners: ‘Volver’ actress Penélope Cruz & director Pedro Almodóvar

 The Warsaw ceremony was the first European Film Awards event to take place in a country from the former Soviet Bloc.

-See also: 2006 European Film Award nominations.
+Check out: 2006 European Film Award nominations.

 2006 European Film Awards